rayhe88/cube3D/README.md

 such as electron density.
 This search is carried out completely numerically and takes as input a file in the Gaussian "cube" format.

-This code has been developed at the UAM-I (Metropolitan Autonomous University

-- Iztapalapa) in the area of Theoretical Physical Chemistry and updated during my postdoctoral stays at McMaster University and Argonne National Lab.
+This code has been developed at the UAM-I (Universidad Autónoma Metropolitana-Iztapalapa) in the area of Theoretical Physical Chemistry and updated during my postdoctoral stays at McMaster University and Argonne National Lab.

 Perform a completely numerical search using 3-dimensional Lagrange interpolators.